yuliusius1/waras-bangkit-capstone-2022/README.md

 # MACHINE LEARNING 🤖
-This Machine Learning model can be used to provide information about predictions in determining how long it will take for users to recover from COVID-19.
+The Machine Learning model can be used to provide information about predictions in determining how long it will take for users to recover from COVID-19.

 ## METHOD
 Regression with a Deep Neural Network (DNN)